 Tensions bubble just beneath the surface of Gregory Ferrand’s newest works (painted 2017) now on view at the Adah Rose Gallery in Kensington, MD.
 The DC-based artist’s lush narratives turn seemingly mundane domestic settings into cinematic, emotional tableaus rife with yearning, alienation and perhaps even bitterness.
 With a new emphasis on color, Ferrand focuses on the family unit, using complex tonal combinations to invoke feelings of isolation, jealousy and ennui within these core relationships.

 The domestic scenes and spaces Ferrand conjures are imbued with whiffs of nostalgia, subtly suggesting idealized interactions beamed into our houses by 1950s and 60s sitcoms.
-Shooting Gallery depicts what might be the midway of a county fair, complete with celebratory fireworks in the distance.
+It IS You (and me too) depicts what might be the midway of a county fair, complete with celebratory fireworks in the distance.
 Here target shooting is a family affair—the outing worthy of dressing in Sunday finest, as the clothes on the two adults in the foreground attest.
 Contemporary debate over the role of guns gives way to a sense of Americana and a time and place where skeet shooting is as wholesome as apple pie.
 A more intimate example can be viewed in The Engagement (2016), which features what appears to be a small party taking place.
 Here we see ladies in smart dresses, their looks finished with pearls.
 The gentlemen too are wearing suits with lapels and ties out of sync with contemporary fashion.
-Hairstyles add to a sense of times past, with waves, curls and parts more fashionable in previous generations.
+Hairstyles add to a sense of times past, with waves, curls and parts more in tune with previous generations.

 Nostalgia is also underscored by Ferrand’s painting style, particularly in the way he captures his subjects’ faces.
 While the artist certainly strives for realism in his creations, the faces often lack dimensionality, appearing almost as caricatures rather than flesh and blood.
 Because if you don’t, you just might cry (1) and (2) feature close-ups of children in what appear to be moments of mirth.
 While the skin tones are rendered with accuracy, the lips in particular lack dimension, undistinguished from the surrounding flesh.
 A lack of dimension is even more noticeable in the treatment of the young boy’s hair, where the waves are flattened and the brushstrokes more apparent.
 This painting style is also evident in the two figures depicted in The Fortune Teller Was Mistaken where shadowing is skillfully captured yet the man and woman hover between reality and cartoon.